Here is a breakdown of major shareholders in Ur-Energy Inc. (AMEX: URG)

-Ur-Energy Inc. (AMEX: URG) is -4.10% lower on its value in year-to-date trading and has touched a low of $0.95 and a high of $2.15 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The URG stock was last observed hovering at around $1.19 in the last trading session, with the day’s loss setting it -0.02% off its average median price target of $2.75 for the next 12 months.
-It is also 62.38% off the consensus price target high of $3.11 offered by 5 analysts, but current levels are 25.0% higher than the price target low of $1.56 for the same period.
+Ur-Energy Inc. (AMEX: URG) is 5.74% higher on its value in year-to-date trading and has touched a low of $0.95 and a high of $2.15 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The URG stock was last observed hovering at around $1.35 in the last trading session, with the day’s loss setting it -0.06% off its average median price target of $2.75 for the next 12 months.
+It is also 58.52% off the consensus price target high of $3.11 offered by 5 analysts, but current levels are 17.31% higher than the price target low of $1.56 for the same period.

 Sponsored

-The stock witnessed a -7.14% gain in the last 1 month and extending the period to 3 months gives it a -2.50%, and is -7.87% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.06% over the week and 6.48% over the month.
+The stock witnessed a 17.27% loss in the last 1 month and extending the period to 3 months gives it a 5.74%, and is 8.40% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.18% over the week and 6.78% over the month.

 Ur-Energy Inc. (URG) Analyst Forecasts